 Although those early hits I had heard on radio were well established in the Japanese pop sound, "Meu Amor e" was the first of her official singles to take Akina out of Japan and into a new frenzied beat in Latin America.
 I used to watch her repeated performances on the music shows as she elegantly brought in a lot of brio and Rio into living rooms while all around her the dancers were going a bit crazy with their choreography.
 I sometimes thought that the arrangement of the music was almost overwhelming for even her.

 "Meu Amor e"(My Lover Is) was written by Chinfa Kan（康珍化）and composed by Naoya Matsuoka（松岡直也） who specializes in Latin fusion.
 He started his professional career as a pianist at the age of 15 in 1952 before starting a number of Latin bands.
-When he created "Meu Amor e" in 1985, he had also made the theme song for "News Station", the long-running TV-Asahi news programme starring Hiroshi Kume, the former co-host of "The Best 10".
+When he created "Meu Amor e" in 1985, he had also made the theme song for "News Station", the long-running TV-Asahi news program starring Hiroshi Kume, the former co-host of "The Best 10".

 But there are a lot of YouTube videos for "Meu Amor e".
 And yes, I'm going with the Portuguese spelling here, although the original single's cover had it written as "Mi Amore".